Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

 > Note: We assume that the user knows how to create a VM, so we will only cover key steps.
 In this process, we use a Content data store and load Windows Server 2019.
 Alternatively, an ISO can be uploaded to a data store if this is a new AVS build (Ref: [Example-How to upload an ISO to a datastore](https://www.youtube.com/watch?v=kO2BV1pMQtc&t=15s))

-   a.
-Log into the vCenter console as shown above
+   1. Log into the vCenter console as shown above

-   b.
-Right click on the Cluster-1 and select "New Virtual Machine"
+   2. Right click on the Cluster-1 and select "New Virtual Machine"

-      i.
-Create a new virtual machine > Next ii.
-Select a name and folder Virtual Machine Name: Scenario-1-Web01, leave the default location as SDDC-Datacenter > Next iii.
-Select a compute resource: Cluster-1 > Next iv.
-Select storage (default): vsanDatastore > Next
+      1. Create a new virtual machine > Next
+      2. Select a name and folder Virtual Machine Name: Scenario-1-Web01, leave the default location as SDDC-Datacenter > Next
+      3. Select a compute resource: Cluster-1 > Next
+      4. Select storage (default): vsanDatastore > Next
-      v.
-Select compatibility (default): ESXi 6.7 and later > Next vi.
-Select a guest OS, Guest OS family: Windows Guest OS version Microsoft Windows Server 2016 or later (64 bit) > Next vii.
-Customize hardware, leave defaults except
+      5. Select compatibility (default): ESXi 6.7 and later > Next
+      6. Select a guest OS, Guest OS family: Windows Guest OS version Microsoft Windows Server 2016 or later (64 bit) > Next
+      7. Customize hardware, leave defaults except:
-         a.
-Under New Network, browse and select "Scenario-1-Webservers"
+         * Under New Network, browse and select "Scenario-1-Webservers"
-         b.
-Under "New CD/DVD Drive" select "Content Library or Datastore" (wherever the ISO files are stored).
+         * Under "New CD/DVD Drive" select "Content Library or Datastore" (wherever the ISO files are stored).
-         c.
-Select the Windows server ISO to be used for the OS installation.
+         * Select the Windows server ISO to be used for the OS installation.
-         d.
-Click the "Connect" radio button and confirm, should look like this:
+         * Click the "Connect" radio button and confirm, should look like this:

       ![](./media/image32.png)

-         e.
-Click Next
+      8. Click Next

-      viii.
-Verify the configuration and click FINISH
+      9. Verify the configuration and click FINISH

-   c.
-Power on the new server Scenario-1-Web01 and go through the Windows
+   3. Power on the new server Scenario-1-Web01 and go through the Windows setup process.
-        setup process.
 (Note you may have to issue a reboot from the console to see the "Press to boot from CD" option -- if you see "EFI Network -- unsuccessful.", reboot using the command prompt in the top right hand corner of the console.)

-        a.
-Select language and keyboard settings (default for most)
+      1. Select language and keyboard settings (default for most)

-        b.
-Select "Desktop Experience" when choosing the OS
+      2. Select "Desktop Experience" when choosing the OS

-        c.
-Select "Custom: Install Windows only (advanced)"
+      3. Select "Custom: Install Windows only (advanced)"

-        d.
-Leave the default Drive 0 Unallocated Space, click Next
+      4. Leave the default Drive 0 Unallocated Space, click Next

-        e.
-Enter your administrator password and click "Finish"
+      5. Enter your administrator password and click "Finish"

-    d.
-Log into the Scenario-1-Web01 server
+   4. Log into the Scenario-1-Web01 server

         a.
 Set the IE Enhanced Security Configuration for Administrators to "Off"